buscarini/sketch-plugins/README.md

 ## Golden Ratio

 Make a bigger or smaller copy of the selection using the golden ratio.
+Here's an example of using it to recreate the iCloud icon (I know it's not correct, it's just a quick example):

 ![Golden Ratio collection example video](https://github.com/buscarini/sketch-plugins/raw/master/images/gr_collection.gif)